MedoFayed/mfd_site/ReadMe.txt

 Create accounts/forms.py
 Fill in as shown in app.
 Note: --------------------------
-	At the very top we’ve imported CustomUser model via get_user_model41 which looks to our AUTH_USER_MODEL config in settings.py.
+	At the very top weï¿½ve imported CustomUser model via get_user_model41 which looks to our AUTH_USER_MODEL config in settings.py.
 This might feel a bit more circular than directly importing CustomUser here, but it enforces the idea of making one single reference to the custom user model rather than directly referring to it all over our project.
 --------------------------------------------------
 	Next we import UserCreationForm42 and UserChangeForm43 which will both be extended.
-Then create two new forms–CustomUserCreationForm and CustomUserChangeForm–that extend the base user forms imported above and specify swapping in our CustomUser model and displaying the fields email and username.
+Then create two new formsï¿½CustomUserCreationForm and CustomUserChangeFormï¿½that extend the base user forms imported above and specify swapping in our CustomUser model and displaying the fields email and username.
 The password field is implicitly included by default and so does not need to be explicitly named here as well
 --------------------------------------------------
 [Custom User Admin] -------------------
 Finally we have to update our accounts/admin.py file.
 The admin is a common place to manipulate user data and there is tight coupling between the built-in User and the admin.
-We’ll extend the existing UserAdmin into CustomUserAdmin and tell Django to use our new forms and custom user model.
+Weï¿½ll extend the existing UserAdmin into CustomUserAdmin and tell Django to use our new forms and custom user model.
 We can also list any user attributes44 we want but for now will just focus on three: email, username, and superuser status.
 --------------------------------------------------
 # accounts/admin.py
 from django.contrib import admin